 - Passes or a membership for swimming, bowling, skating, etc.

-- Gift card to go pottery painting, to a paint night, or other craft activity they’ll enjoy
+- Gift card to go pottery painting, to a paint night, kid’s cooking class or other activity they’ll enjoy

 - Movie passes

 - Passes to an indoor playground, trampoline park, water park, mini-golf course, go-cart track, etc.

 - Gift card for frozen yogurt, ice cream, Slurpees, etc.

 - Gift card for a manicure or pedicure

 - A “date day” with you or someone special.
 A great way to give an experience gift is to do the experience with the child.
 Your time is often the very best gift you can give.
 You can take the child to any of the above activities.
 Or simply plan a day to spend with the child doing something they’d love.
 Maybe a picnic and play at a playground, sledding and hot chocolate or even an afternoon spent baking.
 It doesn’t have to be expensive.
 Often uninterrupted time spent with you or someone special is the best gift you can give a child.

 A great experience gift I’ve recently come across are the virtual kids cooking classes from Kids Cook Real Food.

 Kids Cook Real Food offers 3 levels of online cooking classes for ages 2 – teen.
 The videos are easy to follow and you can pick up wherever you left off at any time.
 I love how Mrs. Kimball breaks down life skills in a fun way for kids to learn.
 Your kids will be on their way to making their own meals in no time!

 You can still give your kids an experience gift and something to unwrap.
 Find something related to the experience and give it to the child, along with a card, note or certificate telling them about the activity.